uguisu-dev/uguisu/README.md

 Commands:
     run                 Run a uguisu project.
-    lint                Perform the lint for a project.
+    check               Perform the check for a project.

 ```

 Run the basic example:
 ```
-$ uguisu run -l ./examples/basic
+$ uguisu run -c ./examples/basic
 ```

 ## JavaScript API